motopress/mp-timetable/readme.txt

 == Changelog ==

+= 2.3.11, May 18 2020 =
+* Added the ability to duplicate events.
+* Added the ability to set table layout fixed or auto.
+* Bug fix: fixed an issue with an empty categories list in the widget.

 = 2.3.10, Apr 24 2020 =
 * Bug fix: fixed an issue when a user with the Editor role could not access the administration area.
 * Improved compatibility with PHP 7.4.